enisnazif/CS331-hopfield/README.md

 In order to only run a single experiment, comment out the other experiment functions at the bottom of `hopfield.py`

-Alteratively, open the file ipython notebook `hopfield.ipynb` here on GitHub which shows the outputs of all of the experiements individually
+Alternatively, open the file ipython notebook `hopfield.ipynb` here on GitHub which shows the outputs of all of the experiements individually